-The exhibits section can be thought of as an appendix of sorts.
+The exhibits section of the PPM can be thought of as an appendix of sorts.
 It contains all of the necessary supplemental information necessary to support the investment decision.
-For example, the exhibits could include things like: copies of investment contracts, detailed proformas, financial statements, business plans, organizational charts of the investment company, and required licenses.
+For example, the exhibits could include things like copies of investment contracts, detailed proformas, financial statements, business plans, organizational charts of the investment company, and required licenses.

 Other Documents to Include With a Private Placement Memorandum

-As the introduction to the article suggests, the PPM is just one of several legal documents provided to prospective investors.
+As the introduction to the article suggests, the PPM is just one of several legal documents provided to prospective real estate investors.
 Other potential documents include:

 - Subscription Agreement: A subscription agreement is a document that defines the terms for an investment in a private securities offering.
 Rules for subscription agreements are generally defined in Securities and Exchange Commission (SEC) Rule 506(b) and 506(c) of Regulation D. The content of each subscription agreement can vary depending on the investment.